South African construction industry regulator uses technology to drive social and economic growth

 The organisation, which has branches in all nine provinces of South Africa, lacked integration between the provincial and the head office.
 “There were a lot of manual processes between our provincial and head offices.
 There was a lot of movement of paper, things were done, filed and couriered manually.
 So thinking about it, we were setting out to be different and really better, as a public sector organisation,” says Ebrahim Moola, acting CEO at cidb.

-Tthe paper-intensive manual processes at the CIDB resulted in the printing of approximately 10000 documents per day, drastically hindered efficiency and visibility over construction processes coupled with admin-intensive processes for record keeping and, in many instances, the loss of data.
-Collaboration and skills empowerment also proved challenging at the CIDB owing to a lack of visibility over staff capabilities.
+The paper-intensive manual processes at the cidb resulted in the printing of approximately 10000 documents per day, drastically hindered efficiency and visibility over construction processes coupled with admin-intensive processes for record keeping and, in many instances, the loss of data.
+Collaboration and skills empowerment also proved challenging at the cidb owing to a lack of visibility over staff capabilities.

 Microsoft technology was quickly identified as a better way to achieve cidb’s goals.
 “As an organisation, we already had a relationship with Microsoft and we knew we would benefit from a cost perspective.
 With Microsoft, training was going to be minimal, because of existing familiarity with the platform, and it can easily cater for a small organisation.
 Licensing costs were also crucial for us.
 We were able to leverage a public sector pricing model, because of the commitment Microsoft shows to empowering government entities,” adds Mphuthi.